 Feel free to contact Diane Lynch at 952-440-0067 or email@example.com with any questions or concerns about current or upcoming work on the outlet channel.

-Bank erosion repair work has been completed along some segments of the channel and is continuing in fall 2019.
+Bank erosion repair work has been completed along the channel and final restoration work will be complete by the end of November 2019.